Principles and Practices for Discerning God’s Voice in Prayer

 These Biblical truths about God and man (and the many other truths in Scripture) should be used to help us discern what we hear in prayer.
 Anything that we hear in prayer that goes against who God is and who we are as revealed in Scripture can be dismissed.
 For example, if we were to hear God say that we are unlovable, we would know that this violates both who God is and who we are as revealed in Scripture.
 The apostle John uses the litmus test of the historical fact of Jesus coming in the flesh for discerning truth and error.
 Anything that we hear that denies that Jesus, the second member of the Trinity did not come in the flesh is clearly not from God.

 How does one use the written word of God to discern if what we hear in prayer is from God?
 I believe that God wants us to so soak in the written word of God that we truly know the heart of God.
 And that as much as possible, we are to strive to have the heart of God as revealed in Scripture etched on our heart.
-We know the moral law inside and out – not just the letter of the moral law but the spirit of the moral law.
+Where we know the moral law inside and out – not just the letter of the moral law but the spirit of the moral law.
 We are to grow in our knowledge of all of the principles God has revealed in Scripture.
 And, as we soak in the word, we come to a full understanding of who God is and who we are.
 With this heart, we are then able to take the whole counsel of God into the discernment process.
 We can discern when a higher law may be involved.
 If we hear something from God that violates either one of the fungible principles or goes against the moral law of God while fulfilling what you sense is a higher part of the moral law, we need to take extraordinary care.
 More time in prayer, more time with other believers discerning together and more careful self-examination of your motives and your own heart on the matter are required.
 Finally, we must strive to maintain a posture of humility in our listening.
 Even after all of this, we may be wrong.

 A brief summary of the moral law of God